Ghoster738/Future-Cop-MIT/README.md

 &ensp; I only compiled this for the Linux operating system using g++.

-&ensp; This project partially compiles with the M1 MacOS operating system, but there is a compilation error for the graphics.
-For the MacOS now lacks OpenGLES 2.

-&ensp; The Windows port is planned.
+&ensp; The Windows port is graphics does not work.

 ## For the Mission Reader